 Publications

-Below is a reasonably up-to-date list of my academic publications.
-Open-access publications denoted with ๐Ÿ”“โœ… at the end โ€“ but if you would like to read something and don't have access, please drop me a line.
+Below is a reasonably up-to-date list of my academic publications and work.
+Open-access publications are denoted with an 🔓✅ at the end – but if you would like to read something and don’t have access, please drop me a line.

-Google Scholar (Total citations: 2147, h-index: 16).
+Google Scholar (Total citations: 2735, h-index: 20, last updated 5 March 2025).

 Working Papers, Papers Under Review, And Submitted Papers